grahamjh99/VisionDrive/project-feedback.md

 #### After Project Submission

+Project feedback can be delivered in many ways.
+For example, instructors can use Github pull requests, Slack, or email to deliver written comments to their students.
+We recommend that instructors follow up written feedback with "office hours," 15-30 min blocks of time where students can optionally debrief project evaluations in-person.
+These are suggested for unit projects, and **required** for capstone projects.

-Once instructors have had a chance to review student work and are ready to provide feedback, we recommend scheduling a series of 1:1's to go over the project rubric and feedback together.
-Students should ideally have up to 30 minutes to review their project evaluation or walk through a code review with their instructional team.
+Students should use this time to review their project evaluation or walk through a guided code review (e.g. ask them to explain and debug sections of their code, in order to confirm that they understand how it works).

 #### Tips on Providing Feedback

 Project feedback is not troubleshooting time.
 Instead, the goal is to review the student's code and talk about actionable feedback for enhancing the student's project in the future.
-Below is a sample framework instructors can use to discuss
+Below is a sample framework instructors can use to organize in-person discussions:

 - __Student (10 mins)__: Prompt the student walk through and/or defend their project / model / code.